Block a Website

 - Does not change your system settings.

-How to Block a Website
+How to Block Websites on Mac

 Steps (about 5 minutes)